Bavariade/Gi/README.md

 # [Project Name]

-[One-sentence tagline about what your project does.]
+[ne-sentence tagline about what your project does.]

 [Optional: badges]
 <!-- Example: